 - Diabetes (type 1 or type 2) poses a very high risk for cataracts and the likelihood of developing them at a younger age.
 Cataract development is significantly related to high levels of blood sugar (hyperglycemia).
 (Cataract prevention is one of the many important benefits of controlling blood sugar.)
 Obesity, which is associated with diabetes type 2, and high blood pressure are also risk factors for cataracts.

 - Long-term use of oral corticosteroids (commonly called steroids) increases the risk for cataracts.
 Medical conditions that use oral steroid medications for treatment include autoimmune diseases such as rheumatoid arthritis and systemic lupus erythematosus.
-Other types of medications (such as statin drugs) may also pose a risk.

 - Radiation therapy for head and neck cancer is a risk factor for cataracts.